nemanjan00/rfid-access-control/README.md

  * Increase in load = Decrease in voltage

- * It can be measured across both antenna
+ * It can be measured across both antennas

- * It can be measured in field
+ * It can be measured in field (sniffing)

  * Switching load on and off can be used for modulation